Your Belfast Travel Blog Guide

-But unknown to many Belfast has an incredible food scene, a variety of great hotels and has become a world-renown hub for film and TV Production.
+But unknown to many Belfast has an incredible food scene, and a variety of great hotels and has become a world-renown hub for film and TV Production.
 It isn’t a place you should overlook when planning your next city break.

 This is your one-stop guide to everything Belfast travel related.
-Hoping this guide will help you plan the most amazing trip to Northern Ireland Capital City and get the best out of the place.
+Hoping this guide will help you plan the most amazing trip to Northern Ireland’s Capital City and get the best out of the place.

 Why Visit Belfast?
 Belfast Travel Guide

-If Belfast isn’t already on your bucket list of cities you should visit then I’m going to give you all the reason why it should be.
+If Belfast isn’t already on your bucket list of cities you should visit then I’m going to give you all the reasons why it should be.
 Here are some of my favourite reasons why should visit Belfast in the future.

 It’s a known fact around the world that Irish people provided the best hospitality and will welcome you with open arms.
 Well, that fact still rings true about Belfast.
 The majority of people here are very friendly and helpful.
 Most importantly of all Belfast people are fun and like to have a laugh.
 We are a city that’s good at not taking ourselves too seriously.